BenLu2/Tech-Blog/README.md

 and run `npm install`, `node server.js` and open your browser at **localhost:3001** to access this app

-Or

-You can visit https://yudong-note-taker.herokuapp.com/notes directly to use this app from the Heroku website!

 To login, you can use the seeded user email and password, for example, email `sal@hotmail.com` and password `password12345`